Experience

 Housing and Community Care

-Liam’s housing practice is predominantly focused on possession proceedings.
+Liam’s housing practice encompasses both possession proceedings and homelessness.
 He has represented clients in cases involving rent arrears, ASB and other grounds for possession.
 He has particular experience of Equality Act 2010 issues arising in possession cases.

-He is currently writing a book with Jamie Presland for Law Brief Publishing entitled: “Housing Law for Family Lawyers”.
-He is keen to develop his experience in community care work and judicial review proceedings under the Children Act 1989.
+He is currently co-authoring a book with Jamie Presland for Law Brief Publishing entitled: “Housing Law for Family Lawyers”.
+Given this expertise, he welcomes instructions on community care cases involving section 17 and section 20 of the Children Act 1989.

 Inquests and Inquiries